-The Commons is not simply a dining hall: It is the nation’s largest LEED-Gold certified collegiate dining facility; a farm-to-campus endeavor; a collection of global cuisine across nine unique platforms; a meeting and event space utilized by the entire community; and an inviting place for students to gather, socialize, study, and even work part-time.
+The Commons is not simply a dining hall: It is one of the nation’s largest LEED-Gold certified collegiate dining facility, a farm-to-campus endeavor, a collection of global cuisine across nine unique platforms, a meeting and event space utilized by the entire community.
+The Commons is an inviting place for students to gather, socialize, study, and even work part-time.
 It is truly a venerable heart of the campus.

 The 54,000 square foot facility feeds an average of more than 30,000 guests per week.
 Each of The Commons‘ nine unique dining venues feature menus with items that change on a daily basis, offering remarkable variety.
-Additionally, as reflected in the menus included, each venue serves a different type of cuisine, representative of a complete culinary experience.
+Additionally, each venue serves a different type of cuisine, representative of a complete culinary experience.

 At a glance:

 - The menus change daily across nine distinct venues in The Commons dining hall resulting in more than 130 different items every day!

 - A comprehensive nutritional and wellness program that features programs created by our Executive Chef